(For the first page of this review of Disney’s Caribbean Beach Resort, see this.)

 I measured the Murphy Bed mattress as 30″ wide by 64″ long.
 The way it is positioned on top of the bed frame (rather than inside it) and related to the back framing means that, unlike many such beds, it does not sleep much shorter than this.
 I’d put a five foot tall kid on this and expect great results.
 The cushion is 5 inches deep.
 Note also Mickey and Pluto!

-But there’s not much else in the way of decoration–these textures, the lamps and curtains already noted, and just a couple of fruity art things (with, I think, some Hidden Mickeys) on either side of the TV object–see them above and below.
+There’s not much in the way of decoration–the textures, lamps and curtains already noted, and just a couple of fruity art things (with, I think, some Hidden Mickeys) on either side of the TV object–see them above and below.

 This review continues here.

 PAGES IN THIS REVIEW OF DISNEY’S CARIBBEAN BEACH RESORT

 - Disney’s Caribbean Beach Resort: Overview and Summary